 Other common types of incontinence are overactive bladder (OAB) and overflow incontinence.

-Kegel exercises can strengthen your pelvic muscles enough to stop urine midstream.
+Kegel exercises can strengthen your pelvic muscles enough to stop involuntary leakage with exercise or daily activities.
 It’s important to note that while this exercise is usually associated with women, it can also be beneficial for men.

 They help with a speedy recovery after childbirth or prostate surgery and can help prevent vaginal and bowel prolapse.